eBay/tsv-utils/docs/Performance.md

 * [DMD vs LDC](#dmd-vs-ldc)
 * [Relative performance of the tools](#relative-performance-of-the-tools)

-*Note: This benchmark study was conducted in March 2017.*
+*This benchmark study was conducted in March 2017.
+Subsequent performance changes are described in the release notes on the [Github releases](https://github.com/eBay/tsv-utils-dlang/releases) page.*

 ## Summary